GilChrist19/mPlex/Main/Verily/README.md

 necessary.
 Added a script for basic metrics on the data.
 It's mostly a copy from a previous project, and many of the metrics aren't directly useful here.

+### 20200910

+Added the script that calculates distance/displacement over a kernel.
+This was derived for the original kernel generation stuff, but works for any transition matrix, as long as it is provides daily rates and is Markovian (the standar format for MGDrive and mPlex).